dockstore/dockstore-documentation/docs/advanced-topics/checksum-support.rst

 been updated.
 For best results, and to avoid your Docker image being deleted because of a registry's retention policy, use Docker images referred to by a tagged version or digest.
 The verification features available may vary between execution engines.

+Note: Checksum gathering will only work with Docker images pushed after roughly 2016 or specifically with a Docker version after 1.10.
+This ensures that the images use the Docker V2 Schema 2 image manifest.
+Docker has deprecated the Schema 1 manifest and we do not support it.

 For more information on Docker registry retention policies see posts from `Docker <https://www.docker.com/blog/scaling-dockers-business-to-serve-millions-more-developers-storage/>`_, `AWS <https://aws.amazon.com/blogs/compute/clean-up-your-container-images-with-amazon-ecr-lifecycle-policies/>`_, or `Azure <https://docs.microsoft.com/en-us/azure/container-registry/container-registry-retention-policy>`_.